MatthiasKainer/draft-article/README.md

     |> console.log(^)
 ```

-This is different from how we approached it in f#, which has the Option type allowing us to map and decide in one go.
+This is different from how we approached it in F#, which has the Option type allowing us to map and decide in one go.
 However, it's not too much of a change either, so we might be inclined to ignore it.
-Nevertheless, it is crucial to highlight a fundamental difference between the two approaches: In f#, we have a construct that allows us to specify the existence of a value and then bind the values to evaluate if we want to compute them.
+Nevertheless, it is crucial to highlight a fundamental difference between the two approaches: In F#, we have a construct that allows us to specify the existence of a value and then bind the values to evaluate if we want to compute them.
 We consciously decided with the `Seq.choose` statement that we wanted to bind them right away.
 As an alternative, we could have also written:

 ```fsharp
     // before